 10. Stockton University

 Stockton University is ranked among the best nursing schools in New Jersey, offering a four-year CCNE-accredited Bachelor of Science in Nursing for students who want to earn their baccalaureate degree and Registered Nurse’s license.
-US News recognizes Stockton University among the top ten northern regional universities.
-Classes for this bachelors of nursing degree include chemistry, anatomy, health assessment, microbiology, and ethics and professionalism, to name a few.
+US News recognizes Stockton University as among the top ten northern regional universities.
+Classes for this bachelor of nursing degree include chemistry, anatomy, health assessment, microbiology, and ethics and professionalism, to name a few.